lucasberent/mapleDocs/README.md

 # Installation and Running the project
 ## Prerequisites
+- Java 11
+- Maven
 - Docker
+- npm and node.js
 - Tested in Chrome only

 ## Backend (Application Server)
-First, make sure max_map_count is at least 262144, otherwise set it with: `sudo sysctl -w vm.max_map_count=262144`.
-If it is less, the elasticsearch service might fail.
+First, make sure max_map_count is at least 262144, otherwise set its value with the command `sudo sysctl -w vm.max_map_count=262144`.
+If the value is too low, the elasticsearch service might fail.

  * Build the spring application (in backend/): `mvn -Dmaven.test.skip=true package`